urinieto/calibron/README.md

 ...
 ```

-The number of the pieces will also be printed out.
+The identifiers and shapes of the pieces will also be printed out.
 Here for reference:

 ```
 Piece 1: 28x6